jordanduffinw/jordanduffinw.github.io/_pages/research.md

 <!---[**test**](/_publications/2009-10-01-paper-title-number-1.md)-->

+this is a test
-{% for post in site.publications reversed %}
+{% for post in site.research reversed %}
-	{% include 2009-10-01-paper-title-number-1 %}
+  {% include archive-single.html %}
 {% endfor %}

 Working Papers